ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

-The expected reward of a banner is given by \\(R = p^T \cdot v\\), the dot product between the vector of reward values and and the vector of probabilities over reward vlaues.
+The expected reward of a banner is given by \\(R = p^T \cdot v\\), the dot product between the vector of reward values and and the vector of probabilities over reward values.
 We can sample from the posterior distribution over the expected revenue per impression by sampling from \\(Dirichlet(\alpha + c)\\) distribution and then taking a dot product between that sample and the vector of values \\(v\\).

 ### From Theory to Code

-To make the above theory more concrete, lets simulate running a single banner and use the ideas from above to model the expected return per immpression.
+To make the above theory more concrete, lets simulate running a single banner and use the ideas from above to model the expected return per impression.

 ~~~python